mentorapp/railsapp/README.md

 If you aren't logged in the navbar just looks like a bunch of empty divs in html - Rails has effectively hidden the links.

+## Further Discussions

+If we are to actually launch the app, we definitely need authorization from pundit on all data changes (bookings, reviews, mentors).
+However, our MVP currently meets expectations with some form of authorization.